Living in Madeira for the long-term was high on my list of life goals, back amid the pandemic.

 1) For short stays in Madeira of up to 90 days in every 180, UK citizens don’t need a visa

-3) For living in Madeira with maximum flexibility, UK citizens can get the Portugal Golden Visa, and spend as much or as little time in Madeira as they want
+3) For living in Madeira with maximum flexibility, UK citizens can get the Portugal Golden Visa.

 Is there an expat community in Madeira?